mondele/btt-writer-docs/docs/tSettings.rst

 Tap Legal to view important legal information.

-*	**License Agreement** - read what you are permitted to do with the content in the program and the content that you create.
+*	**License Agreement** - Read what you are permitted to do with the content in the program and the content that you create.

-*	**Statement of Faith** - you, the user of the program, agreed to this the first time the program was started.
+*	**Statement of Faith** - You, the user of the program, agreed to this the first time the program was started.
 Read this to review what the Essentials Beliefs are.

-*	**Translation Guidelines** - read this document to learn about the guidelines that can help the translator clearly, accurately and naturally translate the text.
+*	**Translation Guidelines** - Read this document to learn about the guidelines that can help the translator clearly, accurately and naturally translate the text.

-*  **Software Licenses** - this file contains all the licenses for the various softwares that are used to create the BTT Writer program.
+*  **Software Licenses** - This file contains all the licenses for the various softwares that are used to create the BTT Writer program.

-*  **Attribution** - read this document to learn about the restrictions of using the derivative works and name branding.
+*  **Attribution** - Read this document to learn about the restrictions of using the derivative works and name branding.

 Advanced Settings
 -----------------